ekg/triggered-whisper/README.md

 ## Key Features

-- **Bluetooth Controller Support**: Full button mapping for game controllers (tested with 8BitDo micro BT)
+- **8BitDo Micro Bluetooth Controller Support**: Optimized for the 8BitDo Micro Bluetooth Gamepad, a tiny portable controller perfect for AR workflows
+- **Floating Keyboard Mode**: In landscape, keyboard displays as a draggable overlay window that stays on top, allowing you to position it anywhere on screen
-- **Modifier Key System**: R1 acts as a modifier for advanced combos
+- **Modifier Key System**: R1 acts as a modifier for advanced combos with visual feedback
-- **tmux Integration**: Built-in shortcuts for tmux window/pane management
+- **tmux Integration**: Built-in shortcuts for tmux window/pane management (Ctrl+Q based)
-- **Compact UI**: Minimal keyboard layout optimized for controller-only use
+- **Compact UI**: Minimal keyboard layout (25% shorter in landscape without floating mode)
 - **Side-by-side Installation**: Installs alongside original Whisper To Input app

 ## Installation